 Once passing through the security gate into West Point, visitors will first notice the historic Thayer Hotel.
 Named for the ‘Father of the Military Academy’ Sylvanus Thayer who was a graduate of the 1808 class, the hotel has 151 rooms and overlooks the Hudson River.
 While a long list of famous folks like Edgar Allen Poe, Winfield Scott, Robert E. Lee, Ulysses Grant and Stonewall Jackson have all spent time there, another well known story about the hotel includes a much more modern overnight accommodation.
 At the end of the 444 day Iranian Hostage Crisis that ended in 1981, the 52 Americans who returned home were brought directly to the Thayer Hotel to be reunited with their families.
 The bus tour doesn’t go to the hotel, but visitors are able to get in with no problem.

 Our tour stopped at the West Point Cadet Chapel, where we were able to get out and walk through the entire chapel.
 The medieval looking Gothic grey, granite building was dedicated in 1910 and features the largest pipe organ within a religious building in the entire world.
 Though, unfortunately, no one was playing it at the time.
 There is also a constantly burning candle in one of the forward pews for MIA and POWs.
 The cadet chapel was really awesome, but I’d be lying if I said I wasn’t just a tad bummed that we weren’t able to hear the organ and that we skipped the Orthodox Chapel, the Jewish Chapel, the Interfaith Chapel, the Catholic Chapel and a Post Chapel.
-I tend to be a bit OCD about tours, and the fact that I only saw the others through a bus window while driving by was a bit of a bummer.

 Also on the tour was the West Point Cemetery which, for me, was one of the highlights.
 General Custer, General Norman Schwarzkopf and even his father along with Daniel Butterfield (who wrote “Taps”) are a few of the folks who now forever call West Point home.
 Located in the cemetery is the Old Cadet Chapel, which we also got to see.
 Built in 1836, the Greek Revival structure was the original chapel for cadets prior to the Cadet Chapel I mentioned above being built in 1910.
 The Old one was disassembled entirely piece by piece, moved and reconstructed to remain in the cemetery.
 One of the more noteworthy aspects of the chapel is an original collection of plaques honoring many previous cadets, one of which is entirely illegible due to the name of an infamous traitor having his name scratched out after he defected to the British military.
 Benedict Arnold’s legacy as the former commanding General at West Point was sullied after his plans to give the entire fort over to the British were uncovered.
 Arnold escaped down the Hudson River before George Washington could get his hands on him though, and, even today, Benedict Arnold’s name remains somewhat synonymous with betrayal.